galter/tech-challenge-node-react/README.md

 ## Test the application on your Browser

-Navigate to the browser SQS status address to check the queue of emails sent: http://localhost:5173
+Navigate to the browser and test on: http://localhost:5173